THE PROBLEM WITH FRETTING

 Do you believe that grace covers the sinful behavior of Christian people so that God upholds them while they are sinning?
 I don’t believe you do.

 I wish today’s theologians, teachers, pastors, and evangelists would ask themselves these questions.
 If they did, they would discover they do not believe what they are preaching.
 They would discover also that they are the blind leading the blind.

-One time the Lord spoke to me and said, “Liars will never eat at my table.”
-He did not add, “unless they were covered by grace.”
+One time, the Lord spoke to me and said, “Liars will never eat at my table.”
+He did not add, “unless they are covered by grace.”
 Am I hearing from the Lord?
 If I am, numerous Christian preachers of our day are preaching spiritual death.

 We have God’s assurance that the “power of the wicked shall be broken.”
 Therefore we have no need to fret or even to take some action, unless we are certain (not just assuming) we are doing what God desires.